The Awakening Collective

 Teaching Orientation Helping, saving, uplifting others Mapping, guiding, explaining truth Teaching loses priority or meaning

-Awakening and Voidness from the 4th Density Perspective
+Awakening and 'Emptiness' from the 4th Density Perspective

 In a fourth density orientation, touching emptiness is experienced primarily through the heart rather than through insight or deconstruction.
-When cessation or a deep taste of voidness occurs, it is often brief, overwhelming, and emotionally charged.
-The unconditioned itself is neutral, but when the mind comes back online to explain what happened, it interprets the absence of self through the language of love, grace, and meaning.
+When cessation or a deep glimpse of nothingness occurs, it is often brief, overwhelming, and emotionally charged.
+The unconditioned itself is neutral, but when the mind/self comes back online to explain what happened, it interprets the absence of self through the language of love, grace, and meaning.

-Emptiness is not understood as the voidness of all phenomena.
+Emptiness is not understood as the unrealness of all phenomena.
 Instead, it is felt as being emptied of burden.
 The sense of self does not disappear conceptually.
 Rather, it feels forgiven, held, or relieved.
 The person may say, “I was taken,” “I was touched by something greater,” or “Love moved through me.”
-The lack of selfing is translated into relationship rather than into impersonality.
+The lack of self is often translated into a story about "love".

 When The Narrative Mind Returns

-When the narrative mind reasserts itself, it explains the void as a loving source.
+When the narrative mind reasserts itself, it explains "the void" as a loving source.
 The experience is framed as contact with God, the divine, the higher self, or pure love.
 The fact that nothing was there is not emphasized.
-What stands out is the emotional resonance that followed the gap.
+What stands out is the emotional relief that followed the gap.
 Emptiness becomes evidence that one is loved, guided, or supported by a benevolent intelligence.

-In this density, voidness is interpreted as healing.
+From this density of consciouness, voidness is interpreted as healing.
 Suffering is seen as something that was temporarily removed or dissolved by love.
 The world, upon return, feels more meaningful rather than less.
 Pain is viewed as a call for compassion.
 Meaning intensifies rather than collapses.

 Service Orientation

 This is why fourth density awakenings often lead to service-oriented identities.
 The person feels called to help, save, or uplift others.
 The emptiness they touched is remembered as grace, and grace feels like something that should be shared.
-The spell of reality is not broken, but softened.
-The world is still real, still important, and still in need of care.
+The spell of reality is not broken, but transformed into a new 'happier' spell.
+The world is still real, still important, and yet not as solid as it previously seemed.

-Awakening and Voidness from the 5th Density Perspective
+Awakening and 'Emptiness' from the 5th Density Perspective

-In a fifth density orientation (Similar to the Autonomous Stage of development in psychological models), awakening is often framed through wisdom, insight, and emptiness as a tool.
-Suññata (or voidness) is experienced as the absence of identification with body, thoughts, and emotions.
-The practitioner clearly sees that “I am not the body” and “I am not the mind.”
-This insight brings relief, spaciousness, and a sense of freedom.
+From fifth density consciousness or perspective, awakening is often framed through wisdom, insight, and emptiness as Truth or a tool.
+Emptiness is experienced as the absence of identification with body, thoughts, emotions, etc. The practitioner clearly sees that “I am not the body” and “I am not the mind.”
+(Neti Neti).
+This insight brings relief, spaciousness, and a sense of freedom from the "contents" of a self.

 From this perspective, the void is something like a clean room.
 It is empty so that something better can appear.
-Negativity is removed so that light, joy, clarity, or peace can fill the space.
+Negativity is removed so that light, joy, clarity, peace, or even neutrality can fill the space.
 Emptiness is functional.
-It is used to purify experience and refine perception.
+It is wisdom.
+It is used to purify experience and disidentify with difficult experiences and suffering.

 Many nonduality teachers' views exemplify this orientation.
-They see voidness as a way to reduce suffering and cultivate wholesome states.
-Yet, joy is still subtly preferable to anger.
+They see emptiness as a Truth to seek and a tool for reducing suffering.
+In this 'type' of consciousness, joy is still subtly preferable to anger.
 Clarity is preferable to confusion.
+Peace is preferable to suffering.
 Meditation is preferable to distraction.
 There is an implicit hierarchy of states, even if it is subtle.
-Even while recognizing the dreamlike nature of phenomena, awakening is valued and often placed above non-awakening.
+Even while recognizing the unreal nature of many phenomena, awakening is valued and often placed above non-awakening.

 Partial Emptiness

 This might be called partial emptiness.
-The self is seen as empty of solidity, but meaning, direction, and value remain intact and unexamined.
-This perspective views that path as real.
-Progress as real.
-Practice as useful.
-And wisdom as truth.
-Awakening is still something that happens to someone through effort and insight.
+The self is seen as empty of solidity, but meaning, practice, and value remain intact and unexamined.
+This perspective views the path as real.
+Practice is useful.
+And wisdom is Truth.
+Awakening is still something that actually happens to an actual someone through effort and insight.

-From a sixth density perspective, the void is no longer a tool.
-Voidness is seen as applying equally to light and dark, joy and suffering, and even enlightenment.
-The very states that are cultivated in the fifth density are recognized as sankharas, formations arising and passing with no inherent reality.
+From sixth density consciousness and perspective, emptiness is neither wisdom nor a tool.
+Emptiness and Fullness have no meaningful differences and are seen as applying equally to light and dark, joy and suffering, and asleep or enlightened.
+The very wisdom and clarity that is cultivated in the fifth density is recognized as just as unreal as everything else.
+It is all unreal formations arising and passing with no inherent reality.

 Joy is no more real than pain.
 Enlightenment is no more substantial than confusion.
 A moment of bliss is no more true than a moment of irritation.
-All are empty in the same way.
-The difference is not moral or spiritual, but simply conceptual.
+They are all the same neutral empty fullness.

-This is absolute emptiness.
-It is not used to improve the dream, because the dream itself is seen to be empty.
+This is emptiness applied equally to all things.
+It is not used to transcend suffering because suffering itself is empty.
 There is no "right action" or "truth".
-Thus, the entire framework of practice, progress, and attainment collapses.
+Thus, the entire framework of practice, effort, progress, and enlightenment collapses.

 From this view, the 5D teacher’s language sounds incomplete, not because it is wrong, but because it still assumes a meaningful structure within emptiness.
 The sixth density perspective sees that meaning itself is empty.
-There is no higher state.
-There is only the recognition that there was never anything separate of different from anything else because it's all empty.
+Ultimate truth is the exact same as relative truth.
+All are empty and all are allowed.

 Get Support